codefordenver/energy-assistance-dashboard/README.md

 ## Backend Setup
 1. Install python3

-2. Setup a virtual environment named venv by running the command:
+2. Navigate to the project folder and setup a virtual environment named `venv` by running the command:
 `python3 -m venv venv`

 3. Activate the virtual environment: